automl/DeepCAVE/development/_sources/plugins/index.rst.txt

 Most basic plugins should be possible as a **dynamic** plugin, do some quick analysis and then update the output as soon as it's ready.

-In contrast, a **static** plugin might might take much longer to generate its output.
-For example, the _Hyperparameter Importance_ plugin will train many decision trees to calculate it's output and so the plugins will queue the calculations, viewable in the side bar, and will be cached and viewable upon completion.
+In contrast, a **static** plugin might take much longer to generate its output.
+For example, the *Hyperparameter Importance* plugin will train many decision trees to calculate it's output and so the plugins will queue the calculations, viewable in the side bar, and will be cached and viewable upon completion.